 The ratio selector looked exactly like the right-hand direction-indicator wand fitted to most Australian-market vehicles.
 As such it was very easy to forget its real purpose and flick the wand when signalling turns, sending the transmission into neutral.
 We didn’t like it one bit.

 According to a ‘Benz driver trainer the wand design and position was chosen because of arm injuries in frontal accidents, caused by drivers leaving their hands on left-side-mounted gear knobs.
 How about a knurled dashboard dial instead of the steering column wand?

 Also, as we found with previous test vehicles, the 4WD engagement and low-range selection switches were sometimes slow in action.

 Those issues apart, the 2020 Sprinter 4WD 519 model did its ‘traction truck’ job perfectly.
 Ride quality and handling were as we’ve recorded for its predecessors and performance was outstanding.
 Using the paddle shifts for downshifting produced reasonable engine braking at full GVM.

 Depending on road and traffic conditions fuel consumption averaged 12-14L/100km when unladen and 16-17L/100km at GVM.

-We can see a successful ‘tradie’ having one of these, with short or crew cabin, using a body-swap system: one module for work and the other, a slide-on camper for recreation.
-Of course, with a less potent four-cylinder diesel and six-speed manual box, Sprinter 4WD pricing starts around 60 grand, which is ute money.
+We could see a successful ‘tradie’ having one of these, with short or crew cabin, using a body-swap system: one module for work and the other, a slide-on camper for recreation.
+With a less potent four-cylinder diesel and six-speed manual box, Sprinter 4WD pricing started around 60 grand, which is ute money.

-In summary, the new Sprinter 4WD range is stronger at 4.5-5.0 tonnes GVM van and cab/chassis end of the light-4WD-truck market, now that VW’s Crafter 4Motion represents much better value for money in the 3.5-4.0 tonnes GVM segment.
+In summary, the Sprinter 4WD range was stronger at 4.5-5.0 tonnes GVM van and cab/chassis end of the light-4WD-truck market, because VW’s Crafter 4Motion represented much better value for money in the 3.5-4.0 tonnes GVM segment.